 const dotrain = dotrainResult.value;

-const scenarioResult = await dotrain.composeScenarioToRainlang('backtest');
+const scenarioResult = await dotrain.composeScenarioToRainlang("backtest");

 if (!scenarioResult.error) console.log(scenarioResult.value);

-const deploymentResult = await dotrain.composeDeploymentToRainlang('flare-prod');
+const deploymentResult = await dotrain.composeDeploymentToRainlang(

 if (!deploymentResult.error) console.log(deploymentResult.value);

-const postTaskResult = await dotrain.composeScenarioToPostTaskRainlang('flare-prod');
+const postTaskResult = await dotrain.composeScenarioToPostTaskRainlang(

 if (!postTaskResult.error) console.log(postTaskResult.value);